 In 2017, the year “Wonder Woman” earned positive reception from critics and fans of DC Comics, Warner Bros (WB for short) announced that they’re working on a movie about Batman’s archenemy Joker.
 Jared Leto was rumored to reprise his role as the character, but it was decided that WB is looking for a different actor to play the iconic villain in an origin story not set in the DC Extended Universe.
 (DCEU for short) Frontrunners like Leonardo DiCaprio & Bill Skarsgård were considered to play Joker, but Leo dropped out in favor of working with Quentin Tarantino in “Once Upon A Time In Hollywood.”
 Bill on the other hand, didn’t want to play another evil clown as he was working on “It: Chapter 2.”

 Academy Award nominee Joaquin Phoenix (Gladiator, Walk The Line, The Master) officially signed on to play the character.
 He was interested in a character driven comic book film.
 He turned down the roles of Hulk & Dr. Strange, because he felt reluctant to appear in multiple sequels which could effect his schedule.
 He finally gets a chance to work on a stand-alone film without establishing numerous sequels.
-Todd Phillips (The Hangover Trilogy, Old School, Road Trip) signed on to direct, co-produce & direct with the help of Bradley Cooper & Martin Scorsese serving as executive producers.
+Todd Phillips (The Hangover Trilogy, Old School, Road Trip) signed on to direct, write & co-produce with the help of Bradley Cooper & Martin Scorsese serving as executive producers.
 At one point, Marty was considered to direct the project, but he had given Todd the director’s chair as he was busy working on “The Irishman.”
 He does remain as an influence to the story.

 Joker premiered at “The 76th Venice Film Festival” in August 31st, two months before the film’s actual release date.
 It received critical acclaim from critics praising Joker as the best Batman related film since The Dark Knight.
 Joaquin Phoenix earned positive reception for his portrayal as The Clown Prince Of Crime.